mgr/dashboard: Feature toggles

 RESTControllerfor enabling/disabling them.

-#1 Updated by Ernesto Puerta 5 days ago
+#1 Updated by Ernesto Puerta almost 4 years ago

 Feedback from the F2F meeting: